 a student in the University of Nebraska

 (student)

 College of Architecture Program, do hereby request permission

 (program)

 to travel independently and not with U niversity sponsored transportation for

 on,, (course/event) 20 The faculty member/sponsor in (month) (day)

-charge of this event is
+charge of this event is .

 (name)

-In consideration for the granting of said d request, I hereby release the University of
+In consideration for the granting of sai d request, I hereby release the University of

-any nature whatsoever for any events of occurring subsequent to my leaving the separate from the University of Nebras •
+any nature whatsoever for any events occurring subsequent to my leaving the separate from the University of Nebras ska team/group.

 Signature of Student Date

-Signature of Program Director/Designe ee Date
+Signature of Program Director/Design ee Date

-Signature of Dean
+Signature of Dean Date

-0 1 D

 Original: Dean's Office Cc: Program Director